octoml/deploy_octo_azureml/README.md

 # Introduction
-This walkthrough will illustrate how to use the OctoML model-optimization platform with the Azure CLI to deploy a model to an <a href="https://learn.microsoft.com/en-us/azure/machine-learning/concept-endpoints"> Azure ML Managed Endpoint </a> in about 30 minutes.
+This walkthrough illustrates how to use the OctoML model-optimization platform with the Azure CLI to deploy a model to an <a href="https://learn.microsoft.com/en-us/azure/machine-learning/concept-endpoints"> Azure ML Managed Endpoint </a> in about 30 minutes.

 The OctoML platform automatically produces a downloadable container with your model that is accelerated, configured, and ready to deploy on the hardware target of your choice.
 You can <a href="https://octoml.ai/">learn more here.</a>